vmware-tanzu-learning/cf4devs/site/content/domains-and-routing/route-basics.md

 As mentioned earlier in the course, routes must be unique within the Cloud Foundry deployment you are using.
 Route collisions occur when you try to reserve a route that already exists in another space in the same Cloud Foundry deployment.
 The `--random-route` flag has been used on numerous occasions in this course as it generates a route name that is unlikely to already be in use.

 You are responsible for ensuring your apps avoid route collisions.
 You can do this by assigning a unique hostname yourself, or you can use the `--random-route` flag.
-Remember that `--random-route` is not _guaranteed_ to generate a unique name (the name could already be in use), and should be used judiciously in non-real-world scenarios like training or testing.
+Remember that `--random-route` is not _guaranteed_ to generate a unique name (the name could already be in use), and should only be used in non-production scenarios like training or testing.

 ## Mapping Routes